Braham2u/Braham2u.github.io-research-paper-/README.md

 Virtual consultations: now patients can have a live video consultation with a healthcare provider remotely using phone, internet, or video conferencing.

 Remote monitoring: A patients can wear a monitoring device so that his/her vital sign can be monitor be a healthcare provider remotely.

+### How can telemedicine improve the healthcare system in developing countries?

+Improved patient outcomes: Telemedicine and EMRs allow healthcare providers to monitor patients remotely and track their progress, which can lead to early identification of issues and prompt intervention.
+EMRs also enable healthcare providers to access patient information quickly and make more informed treatment decisions.

+Reduced costs: Telemedicine and EMRs can reduce the need for in-person visits, which can save patients and healthcare providers time and money.
+EMRs also enable healthcare providers to avoid duplicate tests and procedures, which can reduce costs for patients.

+Increased patient engagement: EMRs allow patients to access their health information and communicate with their healthcare providers more easily, which can increase their engagement in their own care.
+Telemedicine also allows patients to have virtual visits with their healthcare providers, which can increase their engagement in their own care.

+Improved data collection and analysis: EMRs allow healthcare providers to collect and analyze patient data more easily, which can help identify trends, patterns, and potential health issues.
+This information can be used to improve patient care, identify areas for improvement, and inform public health policies.

+Reduced costs: Telemedicine can help reduce costs for both patients and healthcare providers by eliminating the need for travel and in-person visits.

+Improved patient outcomes: Telemedicine allows for more frequent and consistent follow-up care, which can help improve patient outcomes and reduce the risk of complications.

+Increased efficiency: Telemedicine can help reduce wait times and improve the efficiency of healthcare delivery by allowing medical professionals to conduct virtual consultations and share patient information electronically.

+Better coordination of care: Telemedicine can help improve communication and coordination between healthcare providers, making it easier to share patient information and collaborate on treatment plans.

+More convenient for patients: Telemedicine allows patients to receive care from the comfort of their own homes, which can be more convenient and less stressful than in-person visits.

+More efficient use of resources: Telemedicine can help healthcare providers more efficiently use resources, such as expensive medical equipment, by allowing them to remotely monitor patients and share data.

+Improved patient satisfaction: Telemedicine can improve patient satisfaction by providing more convenient and accessible healthcare options and reducing the need for in-person visits.

-this is how to put a image ![](name of image file usuallz jpg)
+Increased access to care: Telemedicine allows patients in remote or underserved areas to receive medical consultations and treatment without having to travel long distances.
+EMRs also allow healthcare providers to share patient information with other providers, regardless of location. this is how to put a image ![](name of image file usuallz jpg)

 this is how to put links [title of link](link)